PSHCE & SRE

 At Langton Green Primary School, the PSHCE programme of study brings together citizenship with personal well-being through a values-based education.
 It is intended to support the school in developing a coherent whole-school approach to personal, social, health and economic well-being (PSHCE).

-It supports all five outcomes of the ECM agenda and provides a context for school to fulfil our responsibilities to:
+It provides a context for Langton Green Primary School to fulfil our responsibilities to:

 See the SRE Policy for further details of how we meet this responsibility.

 PSHE also provides school with an opportunity to focus on the delivery of social and emotional aspects of learning (SEAL).

 Through PSHE, we endeavour to foster the notions of responsibility and empowerment to promote a sense of achievement and to enhance self-confidence.
 PSHE education is guided by the values of:

 Early Years Foundation Stage